LDBologni/MechaCar_Statistical_Analysis/README.md

 - Is the slope of the linear model considered to be zero?
 Why or why not?

-The p-Value for this model is 5.35e-11, is a small number than could be assumed a significance level of 0.05%.
-Indicating that there is sufficient evidence to reject the null hypothesis.
+The p-Value for this model is 5.35e-11, is a small number that indicates that there is sufficient evidence to reject the null hypothesis.

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?